knaveightt/dot-vimrc/README.md

 # dot-vimrc
-Various vim/nvim configs to update throughout their usage.
+My nvim config to update throughout its usage.